 Coming back, pass South Barwon Reserve and take in the views of Eastern Park and the foreshore before crossing the finish line.

-Travelling through Barwon Heads, the race then changes direction and hugs the coast at Thirteenth Beach – one of the most picturesque, but exposed sections of the course, where cyclists must navigate and position themselves against the local coastal winds for the first time.
+Ride through the main street of Barwon Heads, the hometown of Cadel Evans.
+The ride then changes direction and hugs the coast at Thirteenth Beach – one of the most picturesque, but exposed sections of the course, where cyclists must navigate and position themselves against the local coastal winds for the first time.

 The course has a pinch as it climbs its way out of Queens Park and up the road of the same name.

-A left turn and a further pinch up Melville Avenue, the race then continues up Minerva Road, connecting through to Church Street.
-The race travels through residential Geelong, past the Victorian houses along Church Street, over the Highway and onto the Geelong waterfront.
-From here the race concludes for the women, while the men get their first look at what the finale will be like in three laps time.
+A left turn and a further pinch up Melville Avenue, the ride then continues up Minerva Road, connecting through to Church Street.
+The ride travels through residential Geelong, past the Victorian houses along Church Street, over the Highway and onto the Geelong waterfront.